yukiK1999/introtodeeplearning/notes/lec1.md

 Too low, can be stuck in local minimum
 Too high, overshooting and diverge

-Two settings
+## How to find the perfect learning rate:
-Constant learning rate, binray search
+# Constant learning rate, binray search, test and try
-Adaptive learning rates: increase or decrease while training
+# Adaptive learning rates: increase or decrease while training
 	SGD / not adaptive
 	Adam, Adadelta, Adagrad, RMSProp / adaptive